jevenson/flexbox/slides/flex-direction.md

 reverse available for both axes <!-- .element: class="fragment" -->

 Note:
-- Remember flexbox is two dimensional
+- Remember flexbox is one dimensional